PooriaKB/PKBPasswordGenerator/README.md

 ## License

-MIT License — feel free to use and modify.
+MIT License â€” feel free to use and modify.

 ---